Controlled Demolition, Inc.: Gettysburg National Tower

 CDI demolished the Gettysburg National Tower on July 3, 2000, which was the 137th anniversary of the final day of the Battle of Gettysburg.
 The demolition was done for free for the National Park Service.
 The tower was felled by 12 lb of explosives in front of a crowd of 10,000.

 World Trade Center Site

-On September 22, 2001, eleven days after the 9/11 attacks, a preliminary cleanup plan for the World Trade Center site was delivered by Controlled Demolition, Inc. in which Mark Loizeaux, president of CDI, emphasized the importance of protecting the slurry wall (or "the bathtub") which kept the Hudson River from flooding the WTC's basement.
+On September 22, 2001, eleven days after the 9/11 attacks, a preliminary cleanup plan for the World Trade Center site was delivered by Controlled Demolition, Inc. in which Mark Loizeaux, president of CDI, emphasized the importance of protecting the slurry wall (known as "the bathtub") which kept the Hudson River from flooding the WTC's basement.